| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 The operation with such custom made femoral component proceeds as

+usually.
 Some surgeons try to improve the fit of

 femoral shaft also in patients without deformed femoral shafts.